turingschool/front-end-curriculum/projects/module-2/refactor-tractor.md

 * 2: Project has sporadic use of tests at multiple levels.
 The application contains numerous holes in testing and some tests do not reflect changes made to implementation.
 * 1: Tests have not been updated to reflect changes made in refactor.

-## SASS
+## Sass
-* 4: Application fulfills all requirements previously mentioned, and has SASS functionality that goes above and beyond an MVP.
+* 4: Application fulfills all requirements previously mentioned, and has Sass functionality that goes above and beyond an MVP (see extensions).
-* 3: The application has well-factored SASS with all styles separated out into logical stylesheets.
+* 3: The application has well-factored Sass with all styles separated out into logical stylesheets.
 Mixins or extends, variables, (appropriate) nesting and color functions have been utilized well.
-* 2: Application adds organization for the whole stylesheet and within rules, but multiple SASS files have not been utilized.
-All SASS code lives in a single file, and only makes use of variables.
+* 2: Application adds organization for the whole stylesheet and within rules, but multiple Sass files have not been utilized.
+All Sass code lives in a single file, and only makes use of variables.
 There is some duplication in the codebase, and there may be some unnecessary selectors or tags.
-* 1: The application makes little to no use of SASS and is not separated into logical stylesheets.
-There are many instances of duplication
+* 1: The application makes little to no use of Sass and is not separated into logical stylesheets.
+There are many instances of duplication.

 ## Accessibility
 * 4: Has an audit score of 100% and has gone above and beyond accessibility requirements (see extensions).